-Our License Agreements are nonexclusive licenses and we are not permitted to sublicense the intellectual property or biological materials covered by the license.
+Our License Agreements (except our Inspirevax License) are nonexclusive licenses and we are not permitted to sublicense the intellectual property or biological materials covered by the license.
 Therefore, we cannot be certain that the Licensors have not previously licensed, or that the Licensors will not, in the future, license the intellectual property or biological materials to other biotechnology companies, including those who intend to develop a vaccine product candidate for SARS-CoV-2, some or all of the nonexclusive intellectual property and biological materials available to us under the License Agreements.
 Moreover, we do not currently own any exclusive rights or licenses necessary to fully develop our NT-CoV2-1 vaccine product candidate, and such rights or licenses, if in existence, could be held by our competitors or used by other third parties to otherwise directly compete against us.
 If our competitors or others have or acquire exclusive rights or licenses that they could enforce against us, then we may be required to alter our products, pay licensing fees or cease activities.
 If our products conflict with rights or licenses of others, third parties could bring legal actions against us or our collaborators, licensees, suppliers or customers, claiming damages and seeking to enjoin manufacturing and marketing of the affected products.
 If these legal actions are successful, in addition to any potential liability for damages, we could be required to obtain a license in order to continue to manufacture or market the affected products.
 We may not prevail in any legal action and a required license under the patent may not be available on acceptable terms or at all.
-Accordingly, while we may develop, acquire or license the additional technologies necessary to the development of our vaccine candidate we cannot assure you that we will be able to develop, acquire or license such technologies or that alternatives will be sufficient to enable development of our NT-CoV2-1 vaccine product candidate or to prevent others from competing with us and
+Accordingly, while we may develop, acquire or license such technologies or that alternatives will be sufficient to enable development of our Vaccine candidate we cannot assure you that we will be able to develop, acquire or license such technologies or that alternatives will be sufficient to enable development of our NT-CoV2-1 vaccine product can